nicholas-fedor/watchtower/examples/lifecycle-hooks/synology-stop/README.md

 >
 > - Environment variables must be set in the **monitored container** (the one being updated), **not** in Watchtower.
 > - Set `CLIENT_SSL_VERIFY=0` for self-signed certs.
-> - Increase `CLIENT_TIMEOUT` as needed to accomodate low-power Synology devices.
+> - Increase `CLIENT_TIMEOUT` as needed to accommodate low-power Synology devices.

 ## Build